sigstore/timestamp-authority/docs/tsa-policy.md

 The requirements are indicated in terms of the security objectives, followed by more specific requirements for controls to meet those objectives where it is necessary to provide confidence that those objective will be met.

 NOTE: The details of controls required to meet an objective is a balance between achieving the necessary confidence whilst minimizing the restrictions on the techniques that a TSA may employ in issuing time-stamp tokens.
-In the case of section 7.4 TODO: ADD LINK (TSA management and operation), a reference is made to a source of more detailed control requirements.
+In the case of section [7.4](#74-tsa-management-and-operation) (TSA management and operation), a reference is made to a source of more detailed control requirements.
 Due to these factors the specificity of the requirements given under a given topic may vary.

 The provision of a time-stamp token in response to a request is at the discretion of the TSA depending on any service level agreements with the subscriber.